lee-ny/teaching_arithmetic/README.md

 | `always_save_checkpoint`     | Set True to always save a checkpoint after each eval. |

 ### Configs
-Note that the workflow is managed by specifying the above arguments using `.py` files specified in the `config/, config2/, config_gpt2` directory and running them with modifications as provided in the scripts in `run/, run_gpt2/`.
+Note that the workflow is managed by specifying the above arguments using the config files specified in the `config/, config2/, config_gpt2` directory and running them with modifications as provided in the scripts in `run/`, `run_gpt2/`.

 ### Sample Config
 ```